- English ENG4U

 After graduation, you will be prepared for a number of academic and career options.
 You will be prepared for professional programs such as medical school, for graduate school in the Neuroscience field, and for a multitude of careers such as clinical data collection, clinical research, community programming, analytical laboratory work, medical devices and therapies, pharmaceuticals, regulatory affairs, science advocacy, and science communications.

 I am currently completing my B.Sc. degree at York, but not in Neuroscience.
 Can I transfer into the Neuroscience program?

-We cannot consider students from other programs or transfer students until 2024, and then only if space is available.
+We cannot consider students from other programs until 2024, and then only if space is available.
 If you are interested in learning more about the brain and nervous system, many existing courses in Biology, Kinesiology & Health Science, and Psychology have neuroscience content (see the Neuroscience Courses webpage for titles and course codes).
 These courses are open to non-Neuroscience majors, so long as the prerequisites are satisfied.

 Will I have a better chance of being accepted into the program if I apply to all three entrance pathways on OUAC?